rupl/chrisruppel.com/blog/_posts/2024-07-16-balkonsolar-mass-upcycling-event.md

   - src: solar-upcycling-4.jpeg
     alt: A man stacks solar panels against the fountain in Freiburg's Rathausplatz
     comment: Keeping things organized.

-gallery2:
-  - gridtype: col-2
-  - src: solar-upcycling-5.jpeg
-    alt: Group photo of the volunteers for the event.
-    type: wide
-    bgpad: 60%
-    bgpos: 50% 100%
-  - caption: Group photo consisting of members from BalkonSolar, Solare Zukunft, Klimacamp Freiburg, Hoymiles, and more.

 tags:
 - balkonsolar